Mike Miliard, Editor

-Mike Miliard is Managing Editor at Healthcare IT News.
-Mike covers topics such as health information exchange, privacy and security, analytics and ICD-10.
+Mike Miliard is Editor at Healthcare IT News.
+Mike covers topics such as health information exchange, privacy and security, analytics, ICD-10 and is responsible for overall coverage decisions.
 Follow Mike on Twitter @MikeMiliardHITN.

 'Most Wired' 2014 hospitals big on data